Namaeus/Codesign_ReadMe/cd_playerhud.md

 # INSTALLATION GUIDE
 **1.** Unzip the `cd_playerhud.zip` folder.

-**2.** Paste your Authorisation Token into the file named `authorization`.
+**2.** Paste your Authorisation Token into the file named `authorization.lua`.
 This is located inside the main `cd_playerhud` folder.

- **3.** Before starting the script, please read the `config.lua` (located inside the main cd_playerhud folder), the `config.js` (located inside the html/js folder) and the `customise_me` (located inside the server and client folders) and configure the script to suit your servers needs.
+ **3.** Before starting the resource, please read the `config.lua` (located inside the main cd_playerhud folder), the `config.js` (located inside the html/js folder) and the `customise_me` (located inside the server and client folders) and configure the resource to suit your servers needs.

  **4.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **5.** Add the script to your server start config: `start cd_playerhud`.
-The name of the folder must not be changed or the script will not function correctly.
+ **5.** Add the resource to your server start config: `ensure cd_playerhud`.
+The name of the folder must not be changed or the resource will not function correctly.

 ## How to install

-*This script completely replaces esx_status.
+This resource completely replaces esx_status.
 It can also replace esx_basic needs if you choose (check the server sided customise_me if you wish to completely replace esx_basic needs).
-But if you choose to remain using esx_basic needs, you will have to replace the trigger events in the server side that adds hunger/thirst when using items.*
+But if you choose to remain using esx_basic needs, you will have to replace the trigger events in the server side that adds hunger/thirst when using items.

 > TriggerClientEvent('cd_playerhud:status:add', source,  Status_Type,  Amount)

 > TriggerClientEvent('cd_playerhud:status:remove', source,  Status_Type,  Amount)

 > TriggerClientEvent('cd_playerhud:status:set', source,  Status_Type,  Amount)

-- *The `type` must be sent as a string and the `amount` must be sent as a number.*
+- *The `Status_Type` must be sent as a string and the `Amount` must be sent as a number.*
 - *Example: 0 is empty food and 100 is full food.*
 - *You can also trigger these events from the client to client, just like you would with any other events.*